auzhangLABS/c4_deployment-7/README.md

 ![image](https://github.com/auzhangLABS/c4_deployment-7/assets/138344000/671a29be-3667-4412-83b9-aad5d8a6f1eb)

 #### Running the Jenkins Pipeline and verifying Application and Infrastructure
 We ran a multibranch pipeline.
-Once this is finished, we check our infrastructure to make sure it is correct, as well as check the banking application to make sure it's running
+Once this is finished, we check our infrastructure to make sure it is correct, as well as check the banking application to make sure it's running.
 We ran a multibranch pipeline within Jenkins to deploy our banking application.
 Once this was successful, we performed a verification of the infrastructure to ensure all resources were created.
 Additionally, we check our banking application to ensure it works using the ALB DNS. <br>
 ![image](https://github.com/auzhangLABS/c4_deployment-7/assets/138344000/8c80a553-757b-4ad1-90bc-9597589f2cba)